 Classic Camp is our most popular summer camp experience at Ligonier for campers ages 8-17.
 With options for one week or two weeks, campers can enjoy the chance to sample a variety of activities, including sports, campfires, a day at the lake, horses, games, crafts, and adventure challenges.
 Classic campers are housed in our rustic cabins in the Summer Camp Village and will eat meals in our dining hall.

-Two weeks at Classic Camp offer a longer opportunity to try new activities, focus on building skills in a particular area through electives, and continue to grow a community among campers in a tribe.
+Two weeks at Classic Camp offer a longer opportunity to try new activities, focus on developing our Four C’s (Christ, Community, Challenge, & Creation) through a time called Core Four, and continue to grow a community among campers in a tribe.
 While one week camp is the perfect setting to try camp, two week camps are the ideal option for relationship building among campers and between campers and counselors.

-In addition to the activities at one week of Classic Camp, two-weekers will experience elective courses, cookouts, talent shows, concerts, a day at the lake, worship, and camp outs.
+In addition to the activities at one week of Classic Camp, two-weekers will experience, cookouts, talent shows, the option of White Water Rafting (ages 12 and up), a day at the lake, worship, and camp outs.

 Typical Daily Schedule